ECP-WarpX/WarpX/Examples/Physics_applications/plasma_acceleration/README.rst

 Lorentz boosted frame
 ---------------------

-    WarpX simulations can be done in the laboratory or `Lorentz-boosted <https://warpx.readthedocs.io/en/latest/theory/boosted_frame.html>`_ frames.
+    WarpX simulations can be done in the laboratory or a :ref:`Lorentz-boosted <theory-boostedframe>` frame.
     In the laboratory frame, there is typically no need to model the plasma ions species, since they are mainly stationary during the short time scales associated with the motion of plasma electrons.
     In the boosted frame, that argument is no longer valid, as ions have relativistic velocities.